protesilaos/my-website/_pages/emacs/emacs.md

 ## Minibuffer and Completions in Tandem (mct.el)

 Enhancements for the default minibuffer completion UI of Emacs.
-In essence, MCT is glue code that combines built-in functionalities to make the default completion framework work like that of more featureful third-party options.
+In essence, MCT is (i) a very thin layer of interactivity on top of the out-of-the-box completion experience, and (ii) glue code that combines built-in functionalities to make the default completion framework work like that of more featureful third-party options.

 Requires Emacs version 27 or higher.